yusuke0913/Documentation/source/includes/_integrations.md

 }
 ```

 This endpoint updates an integration.
+You may not update Integrations of type 2.

 ### HTTP Request